chrppi-developpers/chrppi/README.md

 ./execute.sh
 ```

-## Rootless deployment
+## Rootless Podman deployment

+Deploy the app on any server with Podman in rootless mode.

-LERIA deployment use root because leria only expose port 80 and we can't modify network routing.
+Rootfull deployment is needed when we can't modify network routing.

 However, rootless deployement is more secure on most systems.

-LERIA deployment is secure despite being rootful because podman runs in a Kernel-based Virtual Machine isolated from starwars.

-To run the server in rootless mode you will need to select a registered or dynamic ports (a number between 1024 and 65535).
+To run the app in rootless mode you will need to select a registered or dynamic ports (a number between 1024 and 65535).

 ### Set external port